(December 1955-February 1956)

 Garé Barks

-adventure; anthropomorphic-funny animals
+adventure; anthropomorphic-funny animals; humor

 Scrooge, who wants a coat woven of gold, is shown some of the legendary "golden fleece" by Arab-like traders who prove to be Harpies in disguise.
 The Harpies take Scrooge and Donald to Colchis, where Scrooge is to judge their cooking ability.
 The nephews come to the rescue; but Scrooge is swallowed by the Sleepless Dragon.